 Although we now have 2 sharing options, as noted above, we still see all 3 options when we create a new project, either a blank project or from a template, as per below.

-:bulb: Setting to :busts_in_silhouette: Shared with team, will essentially add the team (which we have set under the Select a team dropdown) as the ‘owning’ team but also as a member of the project, setting them as an Editor, by default.
+Setting to Shared with team, will essentially add the team (which we have set under the Select a team dropdown) as the ‘owning’ team but also as a member of the project, setting them as an Editor, by default.

 5. Making a project ‘truly’ private